AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 - Batch size: `32`
 - Item sample size: `20`
 - Backpack sample size: `5 + 1`. `+ 1` is the empty backpack where items that weren't selected are placed.

+> Note: Training for longer time produces better results.
+For example, in [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf) authors trained the network with `1 000 000` problem instances.
+We've trained our network only with `160 000` instances.

 ```bash
 Opt 369.0       | Net 352.0 | % from Opt 4.61 || Heuristic 352.0     | % from Opt 4.61